-These are websites that are set up to look exactly like popular online retailers, although the URL will be a bit different.
-These sites are called, “phishing” sites and are set up to steal your information.
+These are websites that are set up to look exactly like popular online retailers, although the URLs will be a bit different.
+According to the FTC, these sites are called, “phishing” sites and are set up to steal your information.
 Google Chrome and Mozilla Firefox both have the ability to check for phishing websites.

 Never click on a pop-up, make sure you set up your browser to block pop-up messages.

 Your children may be old enough to do some shopping of their own online, and make sure if they plan to log online, they understand the dangers of doing so.
 Suggest they never do so alone by having a responsible adult with them at all times.
 Also, make sure they are responsible for the internet before allowing them to shop online.

 Make sure you are buying from names you know and trust.
 Confirm the retailer actually exists by confirming the address and phone number in case you need to contact them if you have questions or concerns.

 Make sure you are fully aware of refund policies and delivery dates.
 You don’t want to be stuck with something you can’t return and also don’t want to find out your friend or family member won’t be getting their gift on time.

 Finding the perfect gift should be fun and enjoyable!
 Taking the time to prevent you and your family from becoming a statistic, will go a long way to ensuring your holiday season will be a holly-jolly one.